jnoriega232/configure-ad/README.md

 <h3>Step 4: Create an Admin and Normal User Account in Active Directory</h3>

 - Open Active Directory on DC-1 by opening up Server Manager
-	- click on tools in the top right corner
+	- Select tools in the top right corner
-		- select Active Directory Users and Computers.
+		- Select Active Directory Users and Computers.

 <p align="center">
 <img src="https://i.imgur.com/YAnWOPr.png" height="70%" width="70%" alt="Azure Free Account"/>

-- Right-click mydomain.com --> New --> select Oranizational Unit.
+- Right-click mydomain.com > New > select Oranizational Unit.
 We will create 2 folders.
-	- Name one _EMPLOYEES and the other _ADMINS
+	- Name one "_EMPLOYEES" and the other "_ADMINS"

 <p align="center">
 <img src="https://i.imgur.com/1TyQDMh.png" height="70%" width="70%" alt="Azure Free Account"/>

 - For easier navigation, right-click mydomain.com and click referesh to sort the new organizational units to the top.
-	- Create an admin account by going to _ADMINS organzational unit --> right-click --> New --> User
+	- Create an admin account by going to _ADMINS organzational unit > right-click > New > User
 		- First name: jane
 		- Last name: doe
 		- User logon name: jane_admin